valentin-carl/serverless-tinyfaas/README.md

 ```shell
 npm i serverless-tinyfaas
 ```
 Next, add your tinyFaaS functions and nodes to the `serverless.yml`.
 Here's an example configuration.
 This can be appended to an existing `serverless.yml` to combine the tinyFaaS functions with other providers.
+Note that the provider and service fields have no meaning for tinyFaaS; they're just required for the serverless framework to not throw any errors while deploying.

 ```yaml
 custom: